ARM-software/abi-aa/addenda32/addenda32.rst

    0   The tagged entity has no toolchain-specific requirements
-       (and no vendor tag hides an ABI incompatibility) 1   This entity can conform to the ABI if processed by the named tool chain.
+       (and no vendor tag hides an ABI incompatibility) 1   This entity can conform to the ABI if processed by the named toolchain.
        The ABI variant to which it conforms is described solely by public “aeabi” tags
    >1  The tagged entity does not conform to the ABI but it can be processed by other
        tools under a private arrangement described by flag and vendor-name

 A flag value >1 identifies an arrangement, beyond the scope of the ABI, defined by the named vendor.
-A tool chain that recognizes the arrangement might successfully process this file.
-Note that a producer must use the name of the vendor defining the arrangement, not the name of the producing tool chain.
+A toolchain that recognizes the arrangement might successfully process this file.
+Note that a producer must use the name of the vendor defining the arrangement, not the name of the producing toolchain.

 (Versions of this specification through v1.05 stated:

 .. parsed-literal ::

    >1  The tagged entity is compatible only with identically tagged entities,
-       *and entities not tagged by this tool chain*
+       *and entities not tagged by this toolchain*

 The underlined part of that definition was a mistake that makes the definition useless.
 With the underlined part removed, the old definition is